 Pure lily root

-Lily root can be eaten after boiling for about 1 minute, but when making puree, boil it for about 3 minutes to soften it.
-Do not soak it in water as it will become watery when boiled.
+Lily bulbs can be eaten after boiling for about a minute, but when making puree, boil them for about three minutes to make them soft.
+Do not rinse them in water after boiling, as this will make them watery.

 Wash the lily bulbs thoroughly and peel them off one by one with your hands

-Add 10g of salt to boiling water and boil the lily bulbs.
+Add 10g of salt to boiling water and blanch the lily bulbs.

-After about 1 minute, remove 10g of the bulbs to be sautéed, and boil the rest for about 3 minutes.
+After about 1 minute, remove 10g for sautéing, and blanch the rest for about 3 minutes.

-Drain the lily roots (2) that have been boiled for 3 minutes in a colander, and strain them using a spatula while they are still warm.
+[2] Drain the lily bulbs that have been boiled for 3 minutes in a colander, and while they are still warm, strain them through a sieve using a spatula.

-(Discard any fibers remaining in the colander as they will make the dish taste unpleasant.)
+(Discard any fibers remaining in the colander, as they will spoil the texture.)

 Put [3] into a small saucepan, add the cream and milk, and heat while stirring with a spatula